How to Hide Your IP Address: Free & Paid Methods (2025)

 You can hide your IP address in browsers using any of the methods in this article.
 These solutions work across all browser versions and devices, letting you mask your IP address while browsing.

 Safari offers additional options.
 Its built-in IP hiding feature lets you mask your address from trackers and websites.
 To enable it, go to Safari Settings > Privacy and check Hide IP address.
-You can also use Private Relay with an iCloud+ subscription, which routes your traffic through two separate relays for additional privacy.
+You can also use Private Relay with an iCloud+ purchase, which routes your traffic through two separate relays for additional privacy.
 However, it only works on Apple devices in certain supported regions.

 For complete protection, consider using a solution that works at the system level instead of just in your browser, like a VPN.
 This will hide your IP address across all browsers and applications on your device.